sbdev1234/dev-containers/README.md

 Configuration boiler-plates for my dev-containers.

+## Assumptions

+1. Your are developing on a Ubuntu (Debian) distro.
+2. Docker and VSCode are installed & configured for development on your distro.

 ## Usage

 Each type of dev container uses a local base-image.
 Avoiding the need to publish the base images, and avoiding slow subsequent dev-container builds.